ginstrom/paladin-novel/manuscript/chapter-21.md

 "It gets worse," Sister Marta continued.
 "He's allied with the slave cities, claiming that their cause is divinely ordained.
 They're calling it a crusade to restore proper order."

+Gond felt pieces clicking into place in his mind, connections forming that painted a horrifying picture.
+"The false priests we encountered—the ones claiming to serve Kemiss.
+They revealed something about a master plan."

+"What kind of plan?"
+Sir Marcus asked.

+"The systematic weakening of Alanyi's influence," Silviana said, her ancient eyes wide with understanding.
+"The corruption of the religious orders, the elevation of commerce over compassion, the spread of slavery as an institution blessed by false divine authority."

+"Gorlatch," Thorek growled, his hand moving to his warhammer.
+"The banned god's followers have been working for centuries to corrupt the very foundations of faith."

+Sister Marta's face went pale.
+"You're saying the slave trade itself was designed as a weapon against the divine?"

+"Think about it," Gond said grimly.
+"Every slave auction blessed by corrupt priests.
+Every temple that turned from mercy to profit.
+Every time commerce was declared more sacred than compassion.
+It wasn't just greed—it was a deliberate campaign to poison the well of faith itself."

 The implications were staggering.
-The established religious hierarchy wasn't just opposing Gond politically—they were actively supporting the slave trade, blessing it with divine authority.
+The established religious hierarchy wasn't just opposing Gond politically—they were actively supporting a centuries-long plan to corrupt divine worship itself.

 "Then we know where we stand," Gond said quietly.
 "No more pretense, no more half-measures.
 This is war."